 The answer is maybe.
 It depends on how your 401(k) is structured and what kind of withdrawals you make.
-Under the internal revenue code, most withdrawals from a 401k are subject to ordinary income tax.
+Under the internal revenue code, most 401(k) withdrawals are subject to ordinary income tax.
 However, if your 401(k) is set up as a Roth IRA, your withdrawals are usually tax-free.

 How Much Can I Withdraw From My 401(k)?

-Many retirement savings plans are available; the best one for you depends on your circumstances.
+Many retirement savings plans are available; the best depends on your circumstances.
 Some other popular retirement savings plans include IRAs, pension plans, and annuities.

-An IRA (Individual Retirement Account) is retirement savings account that you set up yourself.
+An IRA (Individual Retirement Account) is a retirement savings account you set up yourself.
 There are two main types of IRAs: traditional and Roth.
-With a traditional IRA, your contributions are made with pre-tax dollars, and you pay income taxes on the money when you withdraw it in retirement.
-With a Roth IRA, your contributions are made with after-tax dollars, but the money grows tax-free, and you don’t have to pay taxes on it when you withdraw it in retirement.
+With a traditional IRA, your contributions are made with pretax dollars, and you pay income taxes on the money when you withdraw it in retirement.
+With a Roth IRA, your contributions are made with after-tax dollars, but the money grows tax-free, and you don’t have to pay income taxes on it when you withdraw it in retirement.

-A pension plan is a retirement savings plan offered by an employer.
+A pension plan is a retirement savings plan offered by an employer (defined contribution plan).
 Pension plans are becoming less common, but some employers still offer them.
 First, your employer contributes to the plan on your behalf with a pension plan.
 Then, when you retire, you receive a monthly payment from the pension plan based on your years of service and salary.

 A deferred annuity is an insurance product that can be used for retirement savings.
 With an annuity, you make contributions (with no limits) to the annuity over time.
 The money then grows tax-deferred, and you can start taking withdrawals when you reach a certain age (usually 59½).